 Serious ethnic and religious tensions remain in Bosnia and Herzegovina and occasionally result in demonstrations or conflict.

-You should avoid protests and demonstrations as they may become violent and foreigners could be targeted.
+You should avoid protests, demonstrations, and large public gatherings as they have the potential to become violent and foreigners could be targeted.

 Money and valuables

-In Bosnia and Herzegovina, cash payment in local currency (the Bosnian Mark), or in Euros, is often expected.
-ATMs are becoming more common in major centres.
+In Bosnia and Herzegovina, cash payment in local currency (the Bosnian Mark) is often expected.
+ATMs are common in major centres.
 Credit cards and debit cards are increasingly accepted outside Sarajevo, however, it is advisable to carry enough cash with you if travelling outside of the major cities.
-Travellers’ cheques can be cashed at some banks.
+Travellers' cheques can be cashed at some banks.

 Black ice, fog and landslides can make roads particularly hazardous in winter and spring.
 It is a legal requirement that winter equipment (winter tyres or tyres with snow chains) is used on all vehicles from 15 November to 15 April each year.

-When you are in Bosnia and Herzegovina, be aware that local laws and penalties, including ones that appear harsh by Australian standards, do apply to you.
-If you are arrested or jailed, the Australian Government will do what it can to help you but we can't get you out of trouble or out of jail.
+You are subject to the local laws of Bosnia and Herzegovina, including ones that appear harsh by Australian standards.
+If you're arrested or jailed, the Australian Government will do what it can to help you under our Consular Services Charter.
+But we can't get you out of trouble or out of jail.
+Research laws before travelling, especially for an extended stay.

 Photography of military and police personnel, establishments, vehicles and equipment is prohibited.

-While homosexual activity is not illegal, it is not widely accepted in Bosnia and Herzegovina.
+Homosexual activity is not illegal, however the local community is generally intolerant of same sex relationships.
 Overt public displays of affection by persons of the same sex should be avoided.
+See our LGBTI travellers page.

 Australian authorities are committed to combating sexual exploitation of children by Australians overseas.
 Australians may be prosecuted at home under Australian child sex tourism and child pornography laws.
 These laws provide severe penalties of up to 25 years’ imprisonment for Australians who engage in child sexual exploitation while outside of Australia.